lasrol/ThrallBot-docs/index.md

 + **!gank**

-    - Allows user to send the bot to any channel *(within the bot's permissions)* to play the selected file.
+    - Allows user to send the bot to any channel *(within the bot's permissions)* to play the selected file

     - Example: *!gank @InsertUser *soundfile*